Bötschi asks Barbara Bleisch "Only those who are prepared to lose can really love"

 This is a topic that the American philosopher Samuel Scheffler has also dealt with.
 In his book "Death and the Afterlife", he poses the question of how we would react if we knew that the world would end tomorrow.
 Scheffler believes that our lives would be completely meaningless.

 Because if we knew that when we died, the world would disappear without a sound, we would be deprived of all the categorical desires that make up our lives and what we really care about.
-Why should we do cancer research, for example, when we know that the world will end in five years?
+Why should we do cancer research, for example, if we know that the world will end in five years?

 What do you wish you had known when you were 18 that you know today?